-Here we have used methylation enriched high-throughput bisulfite sequencing in conjunction with genomic feature annotations and transcriptomic data in an attempt to gain a better understanding of the role of DNA methylation in oysters.
+Here we have used methylation enriched high-throughput bisulfite sequencing in conjunction with genomic feature annotation and transcriptomic data in an attempt to gain a better understanding of the role of DNA methylation in oysters.
 This work not only provides new information on DNA methylation in invertebrates but also provides a framework for characterizing DNA methylation in other taxa.

 The reduced representation approach was selected to obtain a higher coverage of methylated regions.
 In addition, since methylation was likely to occur in gene bodies (Zemach 2010), and because transcriptomic data was the primary genomic resource for C. gigas at the time of sequencing (the genome was released soon after), it was expected that the methylation enrichment would significantly limit the proportion of unmappable reads.
 Quantitative methylation data were obtained for both methylated CpG as well as unmethylated CpG that were either interspersed with or flanking these more heavily methylated regions.
 Therefore, methylation enriched bisulfite-sequencing was effective in generating a comprehensive invertebrate methylome.

 One of our primary findings was the overall level of genome methylation in the oyster.
 Here we found that 15% of CpG dinucleotides (2% of total cytosines) are methylated in gill tissue.
 This degree of methylation is much lower than the global methylation patterns seen in mammals where 70-80% of CpGs are methylated (Bird & Taggart 1980), but still higher than what has been reported in other invertebrates.
 For instance, only 0.8% of the CpGs are methylated in the brain of A. mellifera (Foret et al., 2010) and between 0 – 8% of CpGs are methylated in the nematode, Trichinella spiralis, depending on the life stage (Gao et al., 2012).
 Although methylation in C. gigas is relatively high for an invertebrate, it is not outside the range of what has been reported in other species by liquid chromatography-mass spectrometry analysis.
 For example, similar to the oyster, 2% of total cytosines are methylated in the mollusc Biomphalaria glabrata (Fneich et al.,2013).
 It should be noted that methylation in oysters does likely vary in both a temporal and possibly tissue specific manner, as clearly indicated by Riviere et al. (2013) by characterizing differences in total methylation during development.
-In addition, because the sample represents a pool of multiple individuals, it can not be determined whether the variation in methylation at a particular locus represents hemimethylation or differential methylation between individuals.
+In addition, because the sample represents a pool of multiple individuals, it cannot be determined whether the variation in methylation at a particular locus represents hemimethylation or differential methylation between individuals.
 In general, the bimodal pattern observed (Figure 1) indicates that a CpG locus is either heavily methylated or unmethylated, but future work sequencing individual oysters would provide valuable information regarding individual epigenetic variation in oysters.